Table Mountain, South Africa

 In the eminence of the Cape, Saldanha had miscalculated his crossing and anchored in an early place.
 Confused by what was going on, he landed in the Table Bay area.

 He climbed the adjacent mountain and named it Taboa do Cabo.
-From the top, you could see that the Point of the Cape of Good Hope it was to the south, yet to cross.
+From the top, you could see that the Point of the Cape of Good Hope it was to the south, still to cross.

 Visitor at the top of Table Mountain with Cape Town in the background, South Africa